-Jen Wasson begins her second year with the Providence College women's basketball program during the 2013-14 season as the Director of Women's Basketball Administration.
+Jen Wasson begins her third year with the Providence College women's basketball program during the 2014-15 season as the Director of Women's Basketball Administration.

 Wasson arrived at Providence after spending the previous three seasons as an assistant coach at Troy University in Alabama (2009-12).
 Prior to her three-year stint at Troy, Wasson was an assistant coach at University of Pennsylvania under former Georgetown Head Coach Patrick Knapp (2004-09).
 Under Knapp, Wasson provided game preparation for the team, scouted upcoming opponents and worked with student-athletes in individual preparation.
 She also served as the team's recruiting coordinator and equipment manager.

 Prior to her time at Penn, Wasson worked the sidelines at Georgetown for one season (2003-04).
 Before her tenure at Georgetown, she served as the assistant coach at the University of Alabama-Birmingham from 1997 until 2004.
 During that time the Blazers advanced to the quarterfinals of the 2001 Women's National Invitation Tournament (WNIT) and were the 2000 Conference-USA runner-up, making an appearance in the Sweet 16 of the NCAA Tournament.

 During her time with UAB, the program produced eight all-conference performers, three Conference Freshmen of the Year winners and a two-time Conference-USA Player of the Year.
 In 2002-03, Wasson assisted in signing one of the Top-40 recruiting classes in the nation, according to the All-Star Girls' Report.